 Any one, who expects to farm successfully the present year, must be ready to push work vigorously now.
 The blacksmith's motto is, strike when the iron is hot-the farmer's should be, plough whenever the ground is dry-and only then.
 If land has not been broken heretofore, lay off rows and bed up now, with a view to reversing beds before planting time.
 If this provisional bedding in advance was universally adopted, it would prevent the formation of many a gully.
 Defects in laying off rows could readily be discovered and remedied whilst rebedding.
-But if rows are permanently laid off at first, and manure put in, defects are never corrected again that year, and, by the ond of the season, a permanent wash is established.
-The proper time for rebedding is determined by the nature of soil-if very light and sandy, it is best to do the work some time in advance of planting, to allow "settling" and compacting of the soilotherwise the surface dries off so rapidly, it becomes very difficult to obtain a "stand, particularly of cotton.
-If the land is "stiff, it is better to delay the operation longer.
+But if rows are permanently laid never corrected again that year, and, by the end of the season, a permanent wash is established.
+The proper time for rebedding s determined by the nature of soil-if very ight and sandy, it is best to do the work me time in advance of planting, to allow "settling" and compacting of the soilherwise the surface dries off so rapidly, becomes very difficult to obtain a "stand," rticularly of cotton.
+If the land is "stiff," is better to delay the operation longer.
 PUTTING IN MANURE.

-This, of course, ought to be done while ebedding.
-By plowing out the water furw of the first bed very deep, the manure y be put in very deep also, if desired. e proper depth is to be determined by circumstances.
-In clay lands, where both the soil and climate are unfavorable to early maturity of cotton, it is best to put manure in rather shallow, say 3 or 4 inches below the surface.
-But where there is no difficulty about the crop maturing, if the land is broken deep, it is well to put the fertilizer in still deeper, as the crop is then less liable to be "burned up" by it.
-Where it is put in deep, however, a small portion ought to be deposited with the seed when planted, to push the crop forward at once.
-It is an excellent plan to distribute manure, cover with two furrows, and finish bed just before planting.
-This gives a clean bed ever where, unless it be a narrow strip on the top, and that is cleansed in the not of plantin yard, and comp of movie be applied first, to allow time for their petting thoroughly wetted, and for their more soluble portions to diffuse themselves through the adjacent at the South, by thianing out pines in old BEN HILL'S GREAT SPEECH IN FAVOR OF fields, where the soil is naturally strong and stiff, burning off, sowing seed and lightly harrowing them in.
-It may be done either in spring or fall.
-None of the cultivated grasses grow well on poor laud-they require a soil as rich as that required to make good wheat.
+This, of course, ought to be done while bedding.
+By plowing out the water fur-w of the first bed very deep, the manure by be put in very deep also, if desired. he proper depth is to be determined by circumstances.
+In clay lands, where both the soil and climate are unfavorable to early maturity of cotton, it is best to put manure in rather shallow, say 3 or 4 mehes below the surface.
+But where there is no difficulty about the crop maturing, if the laud is broken deep, it is well to put the fertilizer is still deeper, as the crop is then less liable to be "burned up" by it.
+Where it is put in deep, however, a small portion ought to be deposited with the sped when planted, to push the crop forward at once.
+It is an excellent plan to distribute manure, cover with two furrows, and finish bed just befor planting.
+This gives a clean bed ever where, unless it be a narrow strip on the to and that is electred in the ass of planting wetted, and for their more soluble portions to diffuse themselves through the adjacent soil.
+Commercial fertilities may be put in last, their small wilk requiring little water to wet them thoroughly.
+There is not